Business Analyst Quick Start¶

 You can also run a number of common statistical tests to analyze your data with more rigor.
 You retain control over the sampling settings, confidence levels, and where the computation should run.

-Navigate to the Statistics tab.
+Navigate to the Statistics tab of the training_data_prepared dataset.

 Click +Create your First Worksheet > Bivariate analysis.